Twigonometry/Cybersecurity-Notes/Cheat Sheets/Fundamental Skills.md

 **Never give away your private key**.
 It will allow someone to impersonate you, and potentially gain access to your server.

+##### Using SSH Keys to Gain Access

+If you can write to a user's `.ssh/authorized_keys` file, you can write your own public key and then SSH in using your private key as an identity file.

+This situation may arise when:
+- you can use an exploit to write to a file, but cannot execute arbitrary code
+- you can execute arbitrary code, but only one command at a time/in a restrictive shell, and you want to [[Linux Shells#Upgrading a Shell|upgrade your shell]]

+A practical example can be seen in [[15 - Shell as www-data#SSH Persistence]]

 ## Filesharing Between Computers

 There are many situations when you may want to transfer a file to a remote host.
 The most common example I can think of is when uploading an enumeration script to a machine you have gained a foothold on.